 Rob Dickinson, CEO & Founder of Singer Vehicle Design

-For 15 years, Rob Dickinson toured all over the world as the front man of British rock band Catherine Wheel and later on as a solo artist.
+For 15 years, Rob Dickinson toured the world as the front man of British rock band Catherine Wheel and later on as a solo artist.
 Today, he spends his days restoring bespoke Porsche 911’s as the Creative Director and CEO of Singer Vehicle Design in the sunny parts of southern California.

 Throughout Dickinson’s life, music has come and gone but cars have always remained a constant and immortal passion.
 For the average person, his resume seems like the ultimate boyhood dream.
 Combining his two passions with a sharp eye for detail and duty to deliver high quality products has enabled the Norfolk, Great Britain native to have successful careers in both fields.
 Two fields that both require equal amount of time, dedication, teamwork and love for the end product in order to evoke the intended emotions with the consumer.